 Advancing only praise to God in heaven.

-And so I know that I won't be ashamed.
+And thus I know that I won't be ashamed.

 Alleluia, do not forsake your servant.